jseto/wp-wish-to-go/wish-to-go/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Wish to go for Travel Bloggers installs a Travel Bucket List and a Trip Planner for your readers
+Wish to go is a Travel Blog plugin that installs a Travel Bucket List and a Trip Planner for your readers

 ## Description